ananyaj1/ThriForum/README.md

 # ThriForum

-Social media web application that gives thrift vendors a platform to showcase their pieces, find other vendors, and sell to customers.
+Social media web application that addresses inefficency of vendors displaying their collections.
+Gives thrift vendors a platform to showcase their pieces, find other vendors, and sell to customers.
 STILL IN DEVELOPMENT MODE

 PROJECT SETUP (MAC OS DIRECTIONS):